 The incident occurred when Taffin’s ex-girlfriend allowed him and a few friends to sleep in her dorm room the after the Ole Miss-LSU game in 2016, which they were in town for.
 When the victim returned to her dorm room Taffin said, “Check your fish tank.”
 She noticed the fish was missing and shortly after got an update on its whereabouts.

 When questioned by LSU police Taffin told them, “Yeah, I’ll be honest with you.
 I ate [the victim’s] fish.”

 Considering that this happened after an SEC football game (at LSU, of all places) there is a nearly 100% chance that Taffin was drunk when this happened.
 There’s like an 80% chance he was so blackout that his blood was actually just a Hurricane.

 Still, though.
 The poop thing, which presumably happened a fair amount of time later, can’t be excused away by the consumption of an entire fifth of Fireball on the Parade Grounds.
 That’s the sort of thing you hear about someone doing and either tell them to seek legitimate help or lose your phone number.
 Yikes.

-*This article has been updated to reflect that Maxwell Taffin was an Ole Miss student at the time of the incident.
+Editors Note: This post was originally published on January 9, 2019.
+It was updated on January 25, 2020, to reflect that Maxwell Taffin was an Ole Miss student at the time of the incident.
 Not an LSU student as was previously stated.